nmeum/quebex/README.md

 This program can be compiled using [cproc] as follows:

 ```
-$ cproc -emit-qbe test.c
+$ cproc -emit-qbe example.c
 ```

-The resulting QBE representation (`test.qbe`) can be symbolically executed using quebex:
+The resulting QBE representation (`example.qbe`) can be symbolically executed using quebex:

 ```
-$ quebex-cli test.qbe
+$ quebex-cli example.qbe
 ```

 This will yield the following output: